 Exercise is incredibly important for our health at all ages.
 Too often, however, older individuals and overweight individuals may struggle with being able to exercise.
 Knowing what exercises they can do, finding the right setting in which to do them, as well as the motivation and energy to exercise, can all be a challenge.
-Naturally, older adults and those who are overweight, and perhaps haven’t had a lot of exercise recently, can worry about overdoing it – injuring themselves, sometimes seriously, or pushing themselves into a heart attack or other health problem.
+Naturally, older adults and those who are overweight, and perhaps haven’t had a lot of exercises recently, can worry about overdoing it – injuring themselves, sometimes seriously, or pushing themselves into a heart attack or other health problem.
 Not everyone has the benefit of a personal trainer to watch over them and guide them as they exercise, after all.

 Fortunately, our guide to exercises for older and overweight adults is the next best thing to a personal trainer.
 It removes the excuses that you may be making for yourself to avoid exercising.
-Additionally, it provides detailed information on how these select exercises that can improve your health, and why they are easy and accessible for those with special considerations (like seniors and overweight individuals).
+Additionally, it provides detailed information on how these select exercises can improve your health, and why they are easy and accessible for those with special considerations (like seniors and overweight individuals).
 A little daily exercise can be exactly what you need as a senior to maintain good health, weight, and flexibility, and is a great start for weight loss when you’re struggling with a weight problem.

 Before we begin, however, it’s important to provide some guidance and disclaimers.
 Seniors and overweight persons, as well as anyone suffering from existing health conditions, should always discuss exercises and a fitness regimen with their doctor or healthcare professional prior to beginning such activity.
 Various health conditions, medications, and specific considerations may require you to modify your exercise routine or avoid certain exercises – including some that may be on our list below.
 Our guide is not a substitute for a discussion with your doctor.